 The film ABATTOIR follows a real estate reporter Julia who goes deep in search of the real reason behind the murder of her sister.
 Being a reporter and in intense love with her sister and her family, she quickly realizes that there is more to the murder that involves even many other weirdest things.

 Julia soon finds that the crime scene which is a particular room in her sister’s apartment deconstructed and physically removed from the apartment.
-This pushes her further to investigate by taking help of her ex-lover Detective Grady.
-As they dig further in the New English town, they meet some unfamiliar characters who drive them to the ultimate Abattoir – a haunted house that’s now home to many trapped souls, including Julia’s sister.
+This pushes her further to investigate by taking the help of her ex-lover Detective Grady.
+As they dig further into the New English town, they meet some unfamiliar characters who drive them to the ultimate Abattoir – a haunted house that’s now home to many trapped souls, including Julia’s sister.

 Every house is haunted.
 Every man is a ghost.
 Downstairs are very best.
 Upstairs are worst.
-We are often enough born in our homes, and in the end we die, and in between we live, if we are lucky.
+We are often enough born in our homes, and in the end, we die, and in between, we live, if we are lucky.
 It is said that one can never go home again.
-But I wonder, do we ever truly leave?
-[As narrated in the climax
+But I wonder, do we ever truly leave?As narrated in the climax